oneeve8/kobble-data/content/feamber.md

 I believe so...
 Do you?

 Once something is defined, it begins to have substance and purpose.
+Things not yet defined set the limits.
+Perhaps it is a gelatinous, n

 This world began with the naming of things by a conscious being— a human being.